lisavetasol/viQC/README.md

 ----------

 Convert your raw files to mzML format.
 [MSconvert](<http://proteowizard.sourceforge.net/projects.html>) can be used for this purpose.
-For angle score calculation the list with PSMs is required (by default viQC works with [MPscore](<https://bitbucket.org/markmipt/mp-score>)/[Scavager](<https://bitbucket.org/markmipt/scavager>) results, but it can be changed by optional parameters).
+For the angle score calculation a list with PSMs is required (by default viQC works with [MPscore](<https://bitbucket.org/markmipt/mp-score>)/[Scavager](<https://bitbucket.org/markmipt/scavager>) results, but it can be changed by optional parameters).
 For additional information about angle score see the [article](<https://www.sciencedirect.com/science/article/pii/S138738061730146X>)

 How to use